Skip to main content

 docker login ghcr.io -u user -p $GITHUB_TOKEN

-• uses personal access tokens or GITHUB_TOKEN for auth
+• uses GITHUB_TOKEN or personal access tokens for auth

-• supports public images without authentication and private images with fine-grained permissions.
+• supports public images without authentication, Helm charts, and other OCI artifacts.

 Amazon ECR